L-Zipeng/l-zipeng.github.io/_pages/cv.md

 * Manager Assistant<br> **UN Environment-Tongji Institute of Environment for Sustainable Development (IESD), Shanghai, China**
   * Assisted IESD manager on a wide range of tasks.
 Main responsibilities include organization of international events, the management and update of website, writing and translation of various literature.
   *  Acted as the organizer of a number of 200+ attendee events including the Fourth Forum on Urban Ecology and Energy Conservation in 2017; Asia Pacific Leadership Programme on Environment and Sustainable Development (APLP) in 2016 and 2017, etc.
-  *  Responsible for training material preparation, correspondence, meeting invitation, PR work, content and agenda preparation, compiled and edited proceedings, translated content, and managed volunteers.
+  *  Responsible for training material preparation, correspondence, meeting invitation, PR work, content and agenda preparation, compiled and edited proceedings, translated content, and managed volunteers.<br>

 Honours, competitions & awards
 =====
  * 2019 - 2021, Masters Scholarship Programme, ETH Zurich
  * 2019, Excellent Graduate of Tongji University, Recipient
  * 2019, Tongji University, Excellent Graduation Thesis Award of College of Env Sci & Eng
  * 2018, Telefonaktiebolaget LM Ericsson, Ericsson Innovation Awards (EIA), Global 4th prize and Employees Popular Project Prize (out of 1444 entries)
  * 2018, Consortium for Mathematics and Its Applications (COMAP), The Interdisciplinary Contest In Modelling (ICM), Meritorious Winner
    *  As the key-member of 3-person team, designed and developed a novel model using back propagation (BP)-neural network and principal component analysis (PCA) to assess   country level vulnerability through an index made by 24 impact indicators and predict how the climate change would affect these indicators.
  * 2018, full scholarship for Technion International (Israel Institute of Technology), Summer School of Engineering & Science Program, Haifa, Israel
  * 2017, Tongji University, Guo Xiebirong Enterprise Scholarship
-* 2016, Tongji University, Outstanding Student Award, Recipient
+ * 2016, Tongji University, Outstanding Student Award, Recipient<br>

 Skills & interests
 ======
-* Software:
+* Software:<br>
-  Production: Microsoft Office, Adobe Premiere, Adobe Illustrator, AutoCAD
+  Production: Microsoft Office, Adobe Premiere, Adobe Illustrator, AutoCAD<br>
-  Analysis: MATLAB, SPSS, ArcGIS, Power BI, Brightway
+  Analysis: MATLAB, SPSS, ArcGIS, Power BI, Brightway<br>
   Programming: Python (1 year), C# (2 years), R (1 year)
-* Languages:
+* Languages:<br>
-  Native in Chinese
+  Native in Chinese<br>
-  Fluent in English (CET6, IELTS 7.0)
+  Fluent in English (CET6, IELTS 7.0)<br>
   Basic knowledge of German (A2)
-* Interests:
+* Interests:<br>
-  Traditional Chinese Painting (Grade-7, qualified by Chinese Academy of Art), Taekwondo (Red Belt, WTF2),
+  Traditional Chinese Painting (Grade-7, qualified by Chinese Academy of Art),<br>
+  Taekwondo (Red Belt, WTF2),<br>
-  Badminton, Hiking, Billiards
+  Badminton, Hiking, Billiards<br>

 [//]: # (Talks)